minthemiddle/pauker-to-sqlite/TUTORIAL.md

 ## JavaScript Functionality: Revealing Clozes

 The JavaScript code handles the interaction for revealing the clozes.
 When a user clicks on a cloze or presses the right arrow key, the original text is gradually revealed.

+### Detailed Explanation of JavaScript Functions

+1. **Initialization**: The `DOMContentLoaded` event listener initializes the cloze elements and sets up the keydown event listener for the right arrow key.

+2. **Revealing Clozes**: The `revealNextCloze` function reveals the next cloze element in sequence.
+It checks the current state of the cloze element and updates its content and class accordingly.

+3. **Revealing Specific Cloze**: The `revealCloze` function handles the interaction for revealing a specific cloze element when clicked.
+It follows a similar process to `revealNextCloze` but operates on a specific element.

 ### Example JavaScript Code Snippet